albee/huffman-encoding-sample/README.md

 The text file must contain the characters you wish to use in your Huffman coding.

+The Huffman tree will be displayed, along with an encoding/decoding box.
+The character:encoding pairs will be printed to the terminal.

 ##Code Explanation

 The program MakeHuffCode performs Huffman coding (commonly used in data compression) of text from a sample input file.
 A GUI displaying the Huffman tree is created, with the option of displaying the Huffman coding of entered words ("encode"), or decoding binary entries into characters ("decode").
 More information on Huffman coding can be found [here](https://en.wikipedia.org/wiki/Huffman_coding).